cksystemsteaching/selfie/README.md

 ### Memory

 The *memory model* of the RISC-U ISA in selfie is based on byte-addressed memory, as introduced in the information chapter.
-More specifically, a RISC-U machine has 4GB of byte-addressed *main memory* where all memory access is 64-bit *word-aligned* except when instructions are fetched which is done 32-bit *word-aligned*.
+More specifically, a RISC-U machine has a 32-bit *main memory address space* with up to 4GB of byte-addressed *main memory storage* where all memory access is 64-bit *word-aligned* except when instructions are fetched which is done 32-bit *word-aligned*.
 This means that whenever the CPU accesses memory it can only do so at memory addresses that are multiples of 8 bytes (64 bits) unless the CPU fetches an instruction which is done at memory addresses that are multiples of 4 bytes (32 bits).
 That makes sense because each instruction occupies exactly 32 bits in memory.

 Let us count how many bits a RISC-U machine can store.
 There are the 2112 bits of the registers and program counter plus 4\*2^30^\*8=34,359,738,368 bits of main memory which are 34,359,740,480 bits in total.
 This means that there are 2^34359740480^ different states in which a RISC-U machine can be which is an absolutely mind-blowing number, especially considering that your smartphone is likely to be quite similar to a RISC-U machine.